Google Analytics tags

-If your 993 remote keyless entry fob seems to only work from a very short distance even after refreshing its battery the distance can potentially be dramatically improved by replacing some inexpensive failed components.
-The components are in the immobilizer controller under the driver's seat on US delivered cars.
+Suppose your 993 remote keyless entry fob works only from very close to the car, even after replacing the fob battery.
+In that case, the range can be dramatically improved by replacing some inexpensive failed capacitors.
+The capacitors are in the immobilizer controller under the driver's seat on US-delivered cars.

-It turns out this is simply the result of two capacitors drying out from age that affect the radio receiver in the controller under the driver's seat.
-If one is handy with electronics replacing the two capacitors is not too difficult.
-In fact, the hardest part of the job is removing the seat and the shroud covering the controller under the seat.
+This is simply the result of two capacitors drying out with age, which affects the radio receiver range in the controller under the driver's seat.
+If one is handy with electronics, replacing the two capacitors is not too difficult.
+In fact, the hardest part of the job is removing the seat and the shroud covering the controller beneath it.

 Here are the steps to gain access to the Immobilizer/Fob receiver and the DME controller:

-- Replace the cover when finished with some self-tapping machine screws as it may be providing some required electrical shielding.
+• Replace the cover when finished with self-tapping machine screws, as the cover may provide the required electrical shielding.

-- Open the controller's housing and locate the two electrolytic capacitors that look like small metal cans wrapped in plastic shrink wrap on the circuit board.
+• Open the controller's housing and locate the two electrolytic capacitors, which look like small metal cans wrapped in plastic shrink wrap on the circuit board.

 They are labled as follwed: